 Show notifications - Select to turn all notifications from this app on (default) or off.
 Touch a notification category to display additional options.

-- Alerting Allow notifications from this app to make sound or vibrate the device. - Pop on screen Allow notifications from this app to pop notifications on the screen. - Silent Do not allow notifications from this app to make sound or vibrate. - Minimize In the Notification panel, collapse notifications to one line. - Advanced Touch for additional options. - Sound Select a sound to play for notifications from this app. - Vibrate Allow notifications from this app to vibrate the device. - Blink light Allow notifications from this app the light the Notification LED blue. - Show notification dot Allow notifications from this app to add a notification dot to the app icon. - Override Do Not Disturb Allow these notifications to interrupt when Do Not Disturb is enabled.
+- Alerting Allow notifications from this app to make a sound. - Pop on screen Allow notifications from this app to pop notifications on the screen. - · Alerting Allow notifications from this app to make sound or vibrate the device. - Pop on screen Allow notifications from this app to pop notifications on the screen. - Silent Do not allow notifications from this app to make a sound. - Minimize In the Notification panel, collapse notifications to one line. - Silent Do not allow notifications from this app to make sound or vibrate. - Minimize In the Notification panel, collapse notifications to one line. - Advanced Touch for additional options. - Sound Select a sound to play for notifications from this app. - Vibrate Allow notifications from this app to vibrate the device. - Blink light Allow notifications from this app the light the Notification LED blue. - Show notification dot Allow notifications from this app to add a notification dot to the app icon. - Override Do Not Disturb Allow these notifications to interrupt when Do Not Disturb is enabled.